Best Practices

 Combine this qualitative data with metrics like impressions, click-through rate, and engagement in tools such as Google Search Console or GA4 for a complete performance view.

 Tracking mentions and citations across AI platforms helps you understand your brand’s growing share of model — an emerging signal of visibility and authority in generative search.
+For a broader view that combines AI citations with branded search and share of voice, see our guide to tracking organic visibility in a zero-click world.

 Tip: Use Relato to centralize these notes and patterns inside each project workflow.
 You’ll have a clear record of when visibility shifts, what caused it, and which updates improved performance — no separate spreadsheets required.